triodev3322/TrioDev/README.md

 ## 📌 Overview

-TrioDev is a fictional modern agency frontend built to demonstrate a clean and vibrant UI/UX, ideal for freelancers or small agencies who want to present their web development expertise professionally.
+TrioDev is a modern agency frontend built to demonstrate a clean and vibrant UI/UX, ideal for freelancers or small agencies who want to present their web development expertise professionally.

 ### ✨ Features
 - 🧑‍💻 Clean hero section with illustration & CTA